 columns | integer | The number of columns to be in the table. | false | 2 | false |

-There is also an option to use the Index expression inside the Table.
+There is also an option to use the "Index" expression inside the Table.
 This expression returns the index of the repeating variable inside the Table.

-Just place the cursor inside the Table and insert the Index expression in the selected place.
+Just place the cursor inside the Table and insert the "Index" expression in the selected place.

 If you want to hide the last paragraph in the template, make sure that it ends with an empty row.
 Otherwise, it could throw an error when generating the document.

-Attribute Name | Type | Description | Required | Default Value | Expression |
+Parameter | Type | Description | Required | Default Value | Expression |

 ---|---|---|---|---|---|

-source | picklist | Allows to select the merge field that holds base64 data or the URL of the image. | true | - | true |
+source | string | The merge field that holds base64 data or the URL of the image.
+Or the URL/base64 data of the image itself. | true | - | true |

 width | integer | Width of the image in pixels. | false | - | true |